 The basic way data is handled is to apply “grok” filters to inbound data to provide structure to that data, including field names.
 The filters use patterns for that.
 There is a file in the ELK container with the standard provided patterns.

 You can see what people have built at https://github.com/logstash-plugins/logstash-patterns-core/blob/master/patterns/grok-patterns.
-They are named regular expression patterns.
+They are just named regular expression patterns.

 Example: